Consumer Guide

 Consumer Complaints

-A complaint may be filed against a CPA or a CPA firm with the Board of Accountancy.
+A complaint may be filed against a Kentucky-licensed CPA or a CPA firm with the Board of Accountancy through the submission of the Board's standard form

-If a written request to the CPA or CPA firm does not result in a satisfactory solution and you believe that the CPA has possibly violated a state law or regulation, send your complaint in writing to the Board of Accountancy describing the problem.
-Include as much detail as possible and provide all supporting documentation, such as copies of forms or correspondence related to your complaint.
-Be sure to include your contact information.
-You may also complete the complaint form and mail the orginal to the Board office.
+If a written request to the CPA or CPA firm does not result in a satisfactory resolution, and you believe that the CPA has possibly violated a state law or regulation, you can initiate the complaint process by submitting a complaint form to the Board.
+Please include as much detail as possible and provide all supporting documentation, such as copies of forms or correspondence related to your complaint.
+Be sure to include your contact information and all the information the Board will need to fully assess the issues.

 Once the Board receives your complaint, a copy will be forwarded to the CPA for a written response.
-Upon receipt of the response, a copy will be sent to the complainant.
-The Board members will review the complaint and response during a regularly scheduled meeting to determine if a possible violation has occurred.
+Upon receipt of the response, a copy will be sent to the complainant, who will be permitted to submit a reply.
+The Board members will review the written materials during a regularly scheduled meeting to determine if a possible violation has occurred.
 The Board may require additional information prior to a decision being made.
 The decision may lead to a hearing before the Board members where the assistance of the complainant will be needed.
-The Board may decide there is a lack of evidence to support the complaint, which would result in the matter being dismissed.
+Alternatively, the Board could determine there is a lack of evidence to support the complaint, which would result in the matter being dismissed.

 The Board has no jurisdiction in matters involving fee disputes.
 These matters are best worked out between the parties or through a private attorney.